Norfolk

 The Weaver’s Way

 Enjoy the majesty of nature in Norfolk on this unique bike route!
-The Weaver's Way from Aylsham to North Walsham, or Bengate to Stalham follow disused railways creating the perfect traffic-free paths.
-Feel free to enjoy this scenic route perfect for cycling that can be connected via back lanes for a longer journey.
+The Weaver's Way from Aylsham to North Walsham, or Bengate to Stalham follows disused railways creating the perfect traffic-free paths.
+Feel free to enjoy this scenic route perfect for cycling and can be connected via back lanes for a longer journey.
 With each ride having something different headed both ways, it's like getting two getaways wrapped into one long weekend adventure.

 norfolk bike routes